University of Michigan Rogel Cancer Center: History

-The center’s founding director was Max Wicha, M.D., a medical oncologist and researcher who was part of the team to first discover cancer stem cells in a solid tumor.
+The center's founding director was Max Wicha, a medical oncologist and researcher who was part of the team to first discover cancer stem cells in a solid tumor.
 Wicha served as director for 27 years.
-He was succeeded by Theodore Lawrence, M.D., Ph.D., in 2015 and by Eric Fearon, M.D., Ph.D., in 2016.
+He was succeeded by Theodore Lawrence in 2015 and by Eric Fearon in 2016.
 Fearon is a nationally recognized investigator in cancer genetics whose research has led to a greater understanding of the gene defects that cause colon and rectal cancer to develop and spread.

 Scientific programs

-Research at the Rogel Cancer Center is divided into seven basic, clinical and population science programs:
+Research at the Rogel Cancer Center is divided into six basic, clinical and population science programs: